 This recipe is…

-This fennel and orange upside down cornmeal cake recipe is a showstopper for special occasions!
+This orange and fennel cake recipe is a showstopper for special occasions!
 The moist cake features blood oranges for a pop of color.

 - 1 1/2 cups plus 1 tablespoon unsalted butter, at room temperature, plus 4 tablespoons, melted, to grease the baking pan